Tyrrrz/YoutubeExplode/ReadMe.md

 [![Discord](https://img.shields.io/discord/869237470565392384?label=discord)](https://discord.gg/2SUWKFnHSm)
 [![Donate](https://img.shields.io/badge/donate-$$$-purple.svg)](https://tyrrrz.me/donate)

-⚠️ **Project status: maintenance mode** (bug fixes only).
+⚠️ **Project status: maintenance mode**.
+[What does it mean?](https://github.com/Tyrrrz/shared/blob/master/docs/project-status.md)

-YoutubeExplode is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
+**YoutubeExplode** is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
 Behind a layer of abstraction, the library parses raw page content and uses reverse-engineered requests to retrieve information.
 As it doesn't use the official API, there's also no need for an API key and there are no usage quotas.

-✨ This library is used in [YoutubeDownloader](https://github.com/Tyrrrz/YoutubeDownloader) -- a desktop application for downloading YouTube videos.
+✨ This library is used in [**YoutubeDownloader**](https://github.com/Tyrrrz/YoutubeDownloader) -- a desktop application for downloading YouTube videos.

 💬 **If you want to chat, join my [Discord server](https://discord.gg/2SUWKFnHSm)**.